dynamsoft-docs/barcode-reader-docs-server/programming/java/user-guide.md

 ### Configure the Barcode Scanning Behavior (OPTIONAL)

-The Barcode Reader SDK comes with a large array of runtime settings to optimize the performance of the library.
-To learn about all the runtime settings, please visit the [RuntimeSettings](api-reference/class/PublicRuntimeSettings.md) API page.
-In the following example, we set the barcode format and expected number of barcodes to be found.
-To learn  more about the cases and situations in which the settings can help, please visit the [Explore Features](user-guide/explore-features/index.md) page.
+1. Set barcode format and count to read.

     ```java
     PublicRuntimeSettings runtimeSettings = reader.getRuntimeSettings();
     runtimeSettings.barcodeFormatIds = EnumBarcodeFormat.BF_ONED | EnumBarcodeFormat.BF_QR_CODE;
     runtimeSettings.barcodeFormatIds_2 = EnumBarcodeFormat_2.BF2_POSTALCODE | EnumBarcodeFormat_2.BF2_DOTCODE;
     runtimeSettings.expectedBarcodesCount = 10;
     reader.updateRuntimeSettings(runtimeSettings);
     ```

     >The barcode formats to enable is highly application-specific.
 We recommend that you only enable the barcode formats your application requires.
 Check out [Barcode Format Enumeration]({{ site.java_enumerations }}format-enums.html) for full supported barcode formats.

     >If you know exactly the barcode count you want to read, specify `expectedBarcodesCount` to speed up the process and improve the accuracy.

+    >The Barcode Reader SDK comes with a large array of runtime settings to optimize the performance of the library.
+To learn about all the runtime settings, please visit the [RuntimeSettings](api-reference/class/PublicRuntimeSettings.md) API page.
+To learn more about the cases and situations in which the settings can help, please visit the [Explore Features](user-guide/explore-features/index.md) page.

 ### Decode and Output Results